uchicago-cs/cmsc22000/website/project/presentation.rst

 - Writing an excessively informal Design and Implementation section (e.g., just providing a series of bullet points)
 - Not doing a live demo at all
-- Doing a live demo that does not fulfil the requirements listed for the live demo.
+- Doing a live demo that does not fulfill the requirements listed for the live demo.

 TODO: More concrete specs?